brayancruces/Skeleton/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) and [CONDUCT](CONDUCT.md) for details.
+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) and [CONDUCT](CONDUCT.md) for details.

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email hello@draperstudio.tech instead of using the issue tracker.

 ## Credits